VoxeLibre/VoxeLibre/mods/ITEMS/mcl_fences/API.md

-# API for adding MineClone 2 fences
+# API for adding VoxeLibre fences
 This API allows you to add fences and fence gates.
 The recommended function is `mcl_fences.register_fence_and_fence_gate`.